Field trip

 09:00am - 10:30am

-* Lunch not covered by conference, though individual arrangements made be made.
+* Lunch not covered by conference, though individual arrangements may be made.
 Transport may be provided back to campus / hotels / Buona Vista MRT (To be confirmed).

 * Programme will be subject to change closer to date.